 - The product has achieved technical feasibility

-Before software can be capitalized, finance departments typically require documented evidence that these specific activities have been completed.
-Once these criteria are met, further development costs may be subject to capitalization, as described in Table 1.
+Before software can be capitalized, finance departments typically require documented evidence that these activities have been completed.
+Once these criteria are met, further development costs may be subject to capitalization, as described in Figure 1.

 Capitalization Triggers in Waterfall Development

-Historically, capitalization was applied in the context of waterfall/phase-gate development.
+Historically, capitalization was applied in the context of a waterfall or phase-gate development process.
 Waterfall development had a well-defined up-front phase, during which requirements were developed, the design was produced, and feasibility was established.
-For those projects that received further approval, the requirements and design milestones often served as phase gates for starting capitalization, as shown in Figure 1.
+For those projects that received further approval, the requirements and design milestones often served as phase gates for starting capitalization, as shown in Figure 2.

 Agile Development Capitalization Strategies in SAFe

-In Agile, however, requirements and design emerge continuously, so there’s no formal phase gate to serve as an official starting point for capitalization.
+In Agile, however, requirements and design emerge continuously, so there’s no formal phase gate for capitalization to serve as an official starting point.
 That does not mean, however, that projects fund themselves.
-Instead, the SAFe enterprise organizes around long-lived flows of value in value streams.
-The personnel and other resources of an Agile Release Train (ART), operating on a fixed Program Increment (PI) cadence, implement them.
+Instead, SAFe enterprise organizes around long-lived flows of value in value streams.
+The personnel and other resources of an Agile Release Train (ART), operating on a fixed PI cadence, implement them.

 The majority of the work of most ARTs is typically focused on building and extending software assets that are past the point of feasibility analysis.
 They generally do this by developing new features for the solution.
 Since Features increase the functionality of existing software, the User Stories associated with those features constitute much of the work of the ART personnel.
 Therefore, this labor may be subject to potential capitalization.

 This means that both types of work are typically present in any PI—and, by extension, any relevant accounting period.
 Much of this is new feature work that increases the functionality of the existing software.
 Other work includes innovation and exploration efforts.
-These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio level epics—or they may arise locally.
+These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio-level epics—or they may arise locally.
 In addition, maintenance and infrastructure work also occur during the period.
-Figure 2 illustrates these concepts.
+Figure 3 illustrates these concepts.

 Categorization of Features for OpEx and CapEx